fabrizziop/new_steg_tool/README.md

 |-|-|-|-|-|
 |-320:-256|-256:-192|-192:-128|-128:-64|-64:|

-HMAC2-1 to HMAC-4 are HMAC_SHA512 checksums, that cover the integrity from S1 to just before HMAC2-1.
+HMAC2-1 to HMAC2-4 are HMAC constructions with SHA3_512, that cover the integrity from S1 to just before HMAC2-1.
 The key used for each slot's HMAC2 is K_HMAC2.

 Because a possible attacker that controls the storage location (e.g. Dropbox) could carry this attack:

-1. Alter one of the HMAC2 checksums
+1. Alter one of the HMAC2.
 2. See if the user detects corruption and replaces the file or does something unusual.
 3. If the user doesn't react, the slot altered wasn't in usage (was just random data)

 A solution to this was implemented.
-The Final HMAC checksum is verified before HMAC2, and because there's a single checksum and all slots have access to its key, by accessing a slot the user could know another slot's HMAC2 was altered and take (or not) appropiate measures.
-HMAC-FINAL is also HMAC_SHA512.
+The Final HMAC integrity check is verified before HMAC2, and because there's a single HMAC and all slots have access to its key, by accessing a slot the user could know another slot's HMAC2 was altered and take (or not) appropiate measures.
+HMAC-FINAL is also HMAC_SHA3_512.

 Suggestions, issues and bugfixes are welcome.
 Email me to PGP key:

 > B48D57027501810FBE2538332C14F1ACFB154963

 The usage of the program is at your own risk.
 I did the best I could.

+** Changelog **

+v2.0.0 - Switch from pycrypto to pycryptodome, switch some HMACs and normal hashes to SHA3 alternatives.